robert5313/Api_nodejs/CONTRIBUTING.md

 4. Test your changes to ensure they don't introduce any regressions.
 5. Commit your changes with descriptive commit messages.
 6. Push your branch to your forked repository.
-7. Open a pull request on the `main` branch of the original repository.
+7. Open a pull request on the `node` branch of the original repository.

 ## Code Style Guidelines
 We strive to maintain a consistent code style within the Api_nodejs project.
 Please adhere to the following guidelines when writing code: